2023–24 MC Alger season: First-team transfers (summer transfer window)

 Youcef Belaïli becoming the highest salary ever received by a player in Ligue 1.

 After the end of last season, club president Mohamed Hakim Hadj Redjem announced that the club would make major signings, MC Alger has its first summer recruit he is ASEC Mimosas midfielder Mohamed Zougrana, The Ivorian international has signed up for a period of four years.
 The amount of the transfer is estimated at 200,000 euros according to some sources.
 The next day Hadj Redjem signing two seasons with international defender Djamel Benlamri coming from the Emirates.
 On July 27, Sofiane Bayazid striker USM Khenchela joined Mouloudia for three seasons who managed to redeem his letter of release.
 According to several consistent sources, the amount of the transfer would be 4 billion centimes.

 On August 9, after long negotiations the algerian international Youcef Belaïli joined MC Alger for two seasons, who had been without a club since April after terminating his contract with Ajaccio, Belaïli who will wear number 10 sought through his father to find a club in Europe but it was ultimately in Algeria that he bounced around for 8 years.
 Belaïli signs contract with the highest salary ever received by a player in Ligue 1, sources close to the matter assure that the two parties had agreed that the monthly salary would be around 1.5 billion with an advance of 8 months.
 On August 21, MC Alger signed a contract with Ivorian striker Youssouf Dao for two seasons coming from Sparta Prague.
 On August 30, Zakaria Naidji is officially a Mouloudia d’Alger player two days after the announcement of his departure from Stade Lavallois and signed a three-year contract.

 Season run-in

-The Greens and Reds are imposing an infernal pace on the other competitors and the gap is widening little by little.
-MC Alger solid leader of the Ligue 1 has so far collected 27 points in 10 Ligue 1 matches, a lead of nine points over the runner-up JS Saoura.
-Only CR Belouizdad can get closer to five points by winning its three late maths.
-With a boss-sized Belaïli and players in good shape like Naidji, Bayazid, and Zoungrana to name just a few, the Green and Red have been on cloud nine since the start of the current year.
-On January 10, 2024, MC Alger and Ooredoo have signed a sponsorship partnership for a period of two years, the signing ceremony between the president of MC Alger Mohamed Hakim Hadj Redjem and the CEO of Ooredoo Roni Tohme took place in the presence of several figures from the capital club including former glories Omar Betrouni and Ali Bencheikh, this is the second time they have united through a sponsorship contract after that of the 2018–2020 period.
+MC Alger leads Ligue 1 with 27 points in 10 Ligue 1 matches, a lead of nine points over the runner-up JS Saoura.
+Only CR Belouizdad can get closer to five points by winning its three late matches.
+Belaïli, Naidji, Bayazid, and Zoungrana have been regular contributors to the current season.
+On January 10, 2024, MC Alger and Ooredoo have signed a sponsorship partnership for a period of two years, the signing ceremony between the president of MC Alger Mohamed Hakim Hadj Redjem and the CEO of Ooredoo Roni Tohme took place in the presence of several figures from the capital club including former players Omar Betrouni and Ali Bencheikh, this is the second time they have united through a sponsorship contract after that of the 2018–2020 period.